 Please be aware that Dr. Nancy's Wellness Mobile Veterinary Care is not an emergency service and we are not always able to accommodate requests for same-day appointments.
 If you have a medical emergency, please contact your local veterinary emergency service.
-For ingestion of poisonus substance, call veterinary emergency hospital or Pet Poison Helpline at 855-764-7661 Their website is www.petpoisonhelpline.com
+Click this link for a list of emergency animal hospitals.
+For ingestion of poisonous substance, call veterinary emergency hospital or Pet Poison Helpline at 855-764-7661 Their website is www.petpoisonhelpline.com

 These are a few examples of emergencies that require immediate attention:

 - Hives that cause swelling of the eyes and face